Transseries: Hardy fields

 A Hardy field is said maximal if it is properly contained in no Hardy field.
 By an application of Zorn's lemma, every Hardy field is contained in a maximal Hardy field.
 It is conjectured that all maximal Hardy fields are elementary equivalent as differential fields, and indeed have the same first order theory as $\mathbb{T}^{LE}$.
-Logarithmic-transseries do not themselves correspond to a maximal Hardy field for not every transseries corresponds to a real function, and maximal Hardy fields always contain transsexponential functions.
+Logarithmic-transseries do not themselves correspond to a maximal Hardy field for not every transseries corresponds to a real function, and maximal Hardy fields always contain transexponential functions.